Hugo Siepmann: Personal life

-Marriage

 In 1897, Siepmann married Louise Emilie Johanna (née Lämmerhirt; 1876-1962), daughter of Alfred Lämmerhirt and Emilie Schmiedt.
 His father in-law hailed from a well-established family of lawyers, judges and politicians in Stolberg (Harz) and was primarily known for his industrial activities in the Ruhr valley during the late 1800s.
 He founded the machinery factory Lämmerhirt & Brandenburg in 1872, which would ultimately turn into Westphalia Dinnendahl Gröppel (WEDAG).
 She was partially raised in Winterthur, Switzerland, while her father held a management position at Sulzer Brothers.
 Her brother Fritz Lämmerhirt had been a senior officer in the Prussian Army.
-The couple had three children, including Rudolf Richard Walter Siepmann known as Walter.
+The couple had three children;